 Born and brought up in Norfolk, UK, I studied recorder and flute joint study at the Royal College of Music in London.
 With this combination of instruments I was able to study the performance of many styles and periods of music, from renaissance consort playing, through symphonic orchestral repertoire to the avant-garde recorder world.
 Although I have inevitably since specialised in more specific areas (especially early music), I continue to enjoy this broad range of music and constantly draw these various strands together in my professional life.
 More recently I have also been working with the band Art of Moog – ’21st century Hyper-Bach’ – on an electronic wind synthesiser (EWI).

+I am actively involved with two different early music ensembles.
 A theme common to both ensembles is to find the perfect balance between historically accurate performance and live entertainment.
 This is of course largely driven by a genuine passion to undercover the history and stories behind the music we play… but also by the excitement and freedom of live performance with wonderful professional colleagues and bringing ‘old’ music to life again.

 I have also had the privilege of working and performing with some other superb and inspiring musicians from other fields.
-These include the members of the Maggini String Quartet, with whom I recorded Gordon Jacob’s beautiful Suite for recorder and strings, and other works, for Naxos (visit my Recordings page for more information).
-Other exciting projects in recent years have included working on film scores for Harry Potter and the Deathly Hallows Part 1, Philomena and Fantastic Mr Fox, and performing for Dame Judi Dench!
-I have also been a guest artist on the CBeebies show, ZingZillas with my friends in Fontanella.
+These include the members of the Maggini String Quartet, with whom I recorded Gordon Jacob’s beautiful Suite for recorder and strings, and other works (visit my Recordings page for more information).
+Other exciting projects in recent years have included working on film scores for Harry Potter and the Deathly Hallows Part 1, Philomena and Fantastic Mr Fox, and performing on TV shows including for CBeebies, Zing Zillas and in 2021, on Channel 4’s comedy show, ‘8 out of 10 Cats does Countdown’.